 Cons:

-- One 5-gram packet only covers about 600 cubic inches, so larger spaces require multiple packets.
+- One 5-gram packet only covers a small enclosed area, so larger spaces require multiple packets.

 - Requires periodic recharging once saturated, which adds maintenance.